pingcap/docs-cn/faq/sql-faq.md

 None of the `DELETE`, `TRUNCATE` and `DROP` operations release data immediately.
 For the `TRUNCATE` and `DROP` operations, after the TiDB GC (Garbage Collection) time (10 minutes by default), the data is deleted and the space is released.
 For the `DELETE` operations, the data is deleted but the space is not immediately released until the compaction is performed.

-## Does TiDB support the `REPLACE INTO` syntax?

-Yes.
-The exception being that `LOAD DATA` does not currently support the `REPLACE INTO` syntax.

 ## Why does the query speed get slow after data is deleted?

 Deleting a large amount of data leaves a lot of useless keys, affecting the query efficiency.
 Currently the [Region Merge](/best-practices/massive-regions-best-practices.md) feature is in development, which is expected to solve this problem.
 For details, see the [deleting data section in TiDB Best Practices](https://en.pingcap.com/blog/tidb-best-practice/#write).